Generation X: Impact of family planning programs

 The birth control pill, introduced in 1960 and further popularized in 1964, was one contributing factor of declining birth rates.
 Initially, the pill spread rapidly amongst married women as an approved treatment for menstrual disturbance.
 However, it was also found to prevent pregnancy and was prescribed as a contraceptive in 1964.
 "The pill", as it became commonly known, reached younger, unmarried college women in the late 1960s when state laws were amended and reduced the age of majority from 21 to ages 18–20.
 These policies are commonly referred to as the Early Legal Access (ELA) laws.

-Another major factor was abortion, only available in a few states until its legalisation in a 1973 US Supreme Court decision in Roe v.
+Another major factor was abortion, only available in a few states until its legalization in a 1973 US Supreme Court decision in Roe v.
 Wade.
 This was replicated elsewhere, with reproductive rights legislation passed, notably in the UK (1967), France (1975), West Germany (1976), New Zealand (1977), Italy (1978), and the Netherlands (1980).
 From 1973 to 1980, the abortion rate per 1,000 US women aged 15–44 increased from 16% to 29% with more than 9.6 million terminations of pregnancy practiced.
 Between 1970 and 1980, on average, for every 10 American citizens born, 3 were aborted.
 However, increased immigration during the same period of time helped to partially offset declining birth-rates and contributed to making Generation X an ethnically and culturally diverse demographic cohort.

 Parental lineage

-Generally, Gen Xers are the children of the Silent Generation and older Baby Boomers.
+Generally, Gen Xers are the children of the Silent Generation and older baby boomers.